A Domain Decomposition-Based CNN-DNN Architecture for Model Parallel Training Applied to Image Recognition Problems: Introduction

 In the present work, we propose a new CNN-DNN architecture which is loosely inspired by two-level domain decomposition methods and that can be implemented employing a model parallel training strategy.
+Let us remark that in contrast to a classical model parallel training strategy, the given architecture of the considered network is actually changed to some degree in order to improve the parallel scalability and performance of the model.
 First, similarly to~\cite{GuCai:2022:dd_transfer}, a given global CNN is decomposed into a number of smaller, local CNNs, that is, subnetworks which can be trained completely in parallel and independently of each other.
 Each of these subnetworks operates on all samples of the dataset but, correspondingly to the decomposition of the CNN, only on a specific part of each sample.
+In particular, each local CNN is trained with a separate loss function which measures the difference between the local classifications based on the sub-data and the underlying global class labels.
+As a consequence, the strength of our approach is that it splits large individual data points as high-resolution images into smaller ones and thus, in contrast to data parallel approaches, is especially well suited for high resolution data or 3D data.
 In the present paper, we restrict ourselves to the training of CNNs for 2D and 3D image classification problems.
+We also restrict ourselves to classical CNNs as, for example, ResNets (Residual Networks)~\cite{he2016deep} and VGG~\cite{simonyan:2014:VGGnet}.
+For a more detailed study of the capability and parallel performance of our model certainly more modern architectures, as, e.g., current versions of MobileNet~\cite{howard2017mobilenets,sandler2018mobilenetv2}, should be considered in the future.
 Within our proposed approach, all images of a given dataset are decomposed into overlapping or nonoverlapping sub-images and each subnetwork operates on a set of these sub-images.
 Then, in a second step, we train an additional DNN model which evaluates the local classifications of the different subnetworks into a final, global decision or classification, respectively.
-With respect to the analogy to domain decomposition methods, this DNN can be interpreted as a \textit{global coarse problem} and we refer to our approach as a two-level domain decomposition.
+With respect to the analogy to domain decomposition methods, this DNN can be loosely interpreted as a \textit{global coarse problem} and we refer to our approach as a two-level domain decomposition.
+To clarify the scope of this paper, we would like to highlight that, within this paper, it is not our primary goal to present a novel deep learning model that provides the highest possible accuracy values for different challenging image classification problems.
+Instead, our intention is to provide a model parallel training approach for a given CNN model in order to accelerate the training process on a parallel GPU cluster.
+Additionally, we compare the accuracy and generalization properties for a given global CNN model and the corresponding model parallel approach in order to ensure that we fully benefit from the accelerated training without loosing too much classification accuracy.
 We provide experimental results for two different 2D image recognition problems~\cite{Cifar10_TR,tfflowers}, a face recognition problem~\cite{Yale_faces1,Yale_faces2} and a classification problem based on 3D chest computer tomography (CT) scans~\cite{Chest_CT}.
-Let us note that, in general, the presented approach is not restricted to CNNs for image recognition problems and could also be extended to different network architectures and different application problems.
+Let us note that, in general, the presented approach is not restricted to CNNs for image recognition problems and could also be extended to other network architectures than CNNs and different image-based application problems.